The Melancholy of Resistance

 The Melancholy of Resistance (Az ellenállás melankóliája) is a 1989 novel by the Hungarian writer László Krasznahorkai.

+Plot

-The narrative is set in a restless town where a mysterious circus, which exhibits a whale and nothing else, contributes to an apocalyptic atmosphere.
+The narrative is set in a restless town where a mysterious circus, which exhibits a stuffed whale and nothing else, contributes to an apocalyptic atmosphere.

 Reception

 James Wood of The New Yorker wrote in 2011: "The Melancholy of Resistance is a comedy of apocalypse, a book about a God that not only failed but didn't even turn up for the exam.
 Less manic, less entrapped than War and War, it has elements of a traditional social novel."
 Wood continued: "The Melancholy of Resistance is a demanding book, and a pessimistic one, too, since it seems to take repeated ironic shots at the possibility of revolution. ...
 The pleasure of the book, and a kind of resistance, as well, flows from its extraordinary, stretched, self-recoiling sentences, which are marvels of a loosely punctuated stream of consciousness."